isblab/website/Opportunities/index.md

 </p>

 <p class="text-justify">
-The lab is an interdisciplinary environment and has had students from biology (biochemistry, Biotech, microbiology), medicine, physics, chemistry, computer science, and engineering backgrounds.
+The lab is an interdisciplinary environment and has had students from biology (biochemistry, biotech, microbiology), medicine, physics, chemistry, computer science, and engineering backgrounds.
 Folks who'd like to cross-train (e.g., biologists who are curious about programming, or computer scientists who'd like to develop tools for biology) are most welcome. <br><br>
 </p>

 <p class="text-justify">